nebulab/playbook/procedure/ferie-permessi-malattia.md

 and so on.

-## Illness
+## Sick leave

-For communications regarding illness, employees must contact their physician to request a sick leave certificate.
+For communications regarding sick leave, employees must contact their physician to request a sick leave certificate.
 The physician will send the certificate electronically to INPS, which, in turn, will make it available in electronic form.
 Based on the sick leave days granted by the attending physician, the employee must  communicate to the company the days of absence together with the certificate's unique code.